Hexastack/Hexabot/frontend/README.md

 # Hexabot UI Admin Panel

 The [Hexabot](https://hexabot.ai/) UI Admin Panel is a React/Next.js application that serves as the admin interface for managing chatbot configurations, workflows, and interactions.
-The admin panel allows users to easily create and manage chat flows, monitor analytics, manage content, handle NLP datasets, and configure system settings.
+The admin panel allows users to easily create and manage chat flows, monitor analytics, manage content, handle NLU (Natural Language Understanding) datasets, and configure system settings.

 ## Key Features
 - **Visual Editor:** An intuitive drag-and-drop interface for managing chat flows, including text messages, quick replies, carousels, and more.
 - **Multi-Channel Management:** Configure and manage multiple communication channels (e.g., web, mobile, social media) from a single interface.
 - **Analytics Dashboard:** Track user interactions, messages sent, and retention rates through detailed analytics.
-- **NLP Management:** Manage datasets for training machine learning models for intent detection and language recognition.
+- **NLU (Natural Language Understanding) Management:** Manage datasets for training machine learning models for intent detection and language recognition.
-- **Content Management (CMS):** Seamlessly integrate and manage content such as product catalogs, lists of stores, or any dynamic content needed by the chatbot.
+- **Knowledge Base:** Seamlessly integrate and manage content such as product catalogs, lists of stores, or any dynamic content needed by the chatbot.
 - **User, Roles, and Permissions:** Administer user access controls, roles, and permissions to ensure secure and appropriate access to different parts of the system.

 ## Directory Structure